-The coin, to be offered at $149.95 each, has a maximum mintage limit
+The coin, to be offered at $149.95 each, has a maximum mintage limit of 30,000 coins.

 The combined total between the Uncirculated version of the coin and bullion version of the coin, which is not available to everyone directly from the Mint, may not exceed 150,000 coins.

 That means the initial maximum mintage for the bullion version is 120,000 coins.
 But, should demand warrant, additional bullion coins could be produced, cutting into the 30,000-coin maximum mintage of the Uncirculated version.

 Connect with Coin World:

 There is no household ordering limit for the Uncirculated version.

 What's the diffference between the bullion and Uncirculated coins?